 If you’re new to managing a soy allergy, it might feel overwhelming.
 From reading food labels to knowing foods that can commonly contain soy, this is a guide to show you how to eat well with a soy allergy.

-Soy allergy is more common in children than adults and is often outgrown.
+Soy allergy is more common in children than adults.
+Luckily, children often outgrow an allergy to soy.
 Serious reactions to soy, such as anaphylaxis, are not seen as commonly with a soy allergy as they are with other allergens like peanuts.
-This is interesting because soybeans and peanuts are both legumes and have similar protein structure.
+This is interesting because soybeans and peanuts are both legumes and have similar protein structures.

-Due to the similarity of the proteins in peanuts and soybeans, allergy tests often give a false positive result for one or the other.
+The fact that the proteins in soy and peanuts are so similar, allergy tests often give a false-positive result for one or the other.
 For that very reason, we included soy as one of the allergens to avoid in our house for a number of months.

 Watch for these ingredients on food labels if you have a soy allergy: